Brad Templeton Home

 Camera processing can be divided into two rough categories known as "machine vision" and "computer vision."
 Machine vision usually refers to simpler, localized analysis of digital images.
 This includes things like finding features and edges, detecting motion and motion parallax, and using parallax on stereo (binocular) images to estimate distance.
 These techniques are reasonably well established and many are well understood.
 Some machine vision problems are harder, but on track to solution, like detecting and reading signs.

-Computer vision refers to a harder set of problems, more akin to the abilities of humans.
+Computer vision refers to a harder set of problems, more akin to the abilities of humans, which involve understanding an image.
 This means things like segmenting an image and recognizing objects.
 A human can be shown a picture of a human in almost any setting, any lighting, and quickly identify that it is a human, and even how far away they are.
-They can even discern their direction of attention and activity.
-Algorithms are not yet up to this.
+We can even discern their direction of attention and activity.
+Algorithms are getting better at this but are not yet at a sufficent level.

 Some problems have reached the borderline zone.
 Machine vision tools can look for features, and do it independently of scale and rotation.
 This allows some detection of other cars, pedestrians, edges of the road and road markings.

 The reliable general identification problem is one that many believe will be solved eventually, but it's much harder to predict when.
 Driving requires that the system "never miss" anything that is in a position to be a safety concern.
 Particularly difficult are stationary obstacles that are far enough away so that stereo does not work and motion parallax (the way things move against the background and in relation to other objects as you yourself move) is also limited.
 (An object you are heading straight for, like a pedestrian or stalled car on the road, will present very little motion parallax.)